ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_vsd_transformation/uz_vsd_transformation.rst

    Incorrect timing for trigger signal (outputs are never updated)

 To synchronize the different clock domains used, the :ref:`uz_rs_flip_flop` is placed, as shown in the first picture.
-The flip-flop is set by the ``trigger_conversions`` signal and as soon as the IP-core receives the high signal, it outputs an acknowledgement at the ``refresh_values`` port, which can be used to reset the flip-flop again.
+The flip-flop is set by the ``trigger_conversions`` signal and as soon as the IP-core receives the high signal, it outputs an acknowledgment at the ``refresh_values`` port, which can be used to reset the flip-flop again.

 Vitis
 -----

 The following function calls show the minimal usage of this IP-core.
 Using it in combination with the whole CIL setup is shown in the example pages in more detail.